 Many Fairport residents invested in DeLand; several moved there.
 They served on the Board of Administrators of the city, built hotels, ran newspapers, were members of the school board, served as pastors of the local churches.

 Henry also promoted the idea of advanced education.
 A college was chartered in 1883.
 The first building was constructed in 1884, a dormitory soon followed.
-It was the first college in Florida, named, appropriately, DeLand College.
+It was the first college in Florida and named, appropriately, DeLand College.
 In 1887, it was incorporated as DeLand University.
-In 1889 it was renamed Stetson University, in honor of DeLand’s dear friend, John Stetson.
+In 1889, it was renamed Stetson University, in honor of DeLand’s dear friend, John Stetson.
 Stetson was a loyal and generous supporter of the school, donating $1,000,000 to the university between 1886 and 1906, the year he died.

 One of the hardest hit was Henry DeLand.
 He had invested in real estate rather than oranges, but, had guaranteed the investments of others.
 He felt a moral obligation to honor his guarantees.
 By 1896, he had sold off all his property in Florida and Fairport.
 Saying he was 60 years young, not old, he returned to Fairport to work for the Monroe County Chemical Company.
 He worked until he had paid off all debts.
 He died on March 13, 1908, penniless.

 DeLand is well-remembered in both Fairport and Florida.
-His most visible memorials in Fairport are his house, The Green Lantern Inn (DeLand House), and First Baptist Church, which he helped build and which was an important part of his life all his life.
+His most visible memorials in Fairport are his house, The Green Lantern Inn (DeLand House), and First Baptist Church, which he helped build, and which was an important part of his life, all his life.
 In Florida, an entire city bears his name.
 His son is remembered in the Harlan Hotel, his daughter in Lake Helen.
-However, his true legacy is as the antithesis of the twenty first century investor and corporate raider - as an honorable man.
+However, his true legacy is as the antithesis of the twenty-first century investor and corporate raider - an honorable man.

 For more on important historic personages that have lived or contributed to our community visit the People of Perinton page.